 Greetings!
-Whether you're a seasoned veteran or new to the Hitchiker Board Game, thank you for taking the time to drop by for a visit.
+Whether you're a seasoned veteran or new to the Hitchiker Board Game, thank you for taking the time to visit.

-Fast forward to today and due to the many requests and unsolicited testimonials from fans I've received over the years, I have updated a few things and currently produce a few dozen at a time (in a tube) to sell here exclusively.
+Fast forward to the present.
+Due to the many requests and unsolicited testimonials from fans I've received over the years, I have updated a few things and currently produce a few dozen at a time (in a tube) to sell here exclusively.